ABOUT THE CENTER OF EXCELLENCE IN MATERNAL & CHILD HEALTH LEADERS

 Marisa Arsenault

-Marisa is a first year MPH student in the International Health and Sustainable Development department, with a concentration in Maternal and Child Health.
+Marisa is a MPH student in the International Health and Sustainable Development department, with a concentration in Maternal and Child Health.
 After getting her undergrad degree in Community Health she worked as a Community Health Educator at a hospital in Maryland where she helped lead community vaccine events, health fairs, workshops, and mobile health clinics.
 Wanting to get a better understanding of the overarching socio-ecological factors that impact health, particularly within a global framework, she decided to get her MPH here at Tulane.

 She was drawn to the IHSD program because she feels aligned with the Department’s philosophy that everyone has the right to live a healthy life regardless of place and circumstance.
 She wants to learn best practices when it comes to sustainable health solutions in resource constrained settings.
 She is interested in the intersection between climate change and women’s health.
 She is currently working on research related to water insecurity, and the sexual and reproductive healthcare of vulnerable populations in the Gulf South.